Tracking Your Reader's Journey

 );

-Since the progress bar should always stay at the top, creating this progress-fixed class will ensure it remains fixed at the start of the view.
+Since the progress bar should always stay at the top, I created this progress-fixed class to ensure it remained fixed at the start of the view.

 /// Styles to fix the progress bar at the top of the viewport